DigitalVortexLLC/racker/docs/installation.md

 # Installation Guide

-This guide will walk you through installing and setting up RackSum on your system.
+This guide will walk you through installing and setting up Racker on your system.

 ## Prerequisites

-Before installing RackSum, ensure you have the following software installed:
+Before installing Racker, ensure you have the following software installed:

 ### Required Software